The Complete Guide to George Everest Peak Trek

 George Everest Peak takes you to the house of Sir George Everest.
 Sir George Everest was a Surveyor-General of India from 1830 to 1843 and led a significant part of India’s Great Trigonometrical Survey.
 He was the one who hired Andrew Waugh and Radhanath Sikdar who made the first-ever observation of Mount Everest and calculated its height.

-The House of Sir George Everest, perched on a peaceful hilltop in Mussoorie, is legacy in ruins.
+Situated at a height of 6578 feet above sea level, the House of Sir George Everest is legacy in ruins.
 The iconic house offers a mesmerizing view of the Doon valley on one side and the Aglar river and Majestic Himalayan peaks on the other.

 For a very long time, its importance was underestimated.
 However, in 2020 the significance of the place was well recognized by the Uttarakhand government, who then decided to renovate the heritage bungalow of Sir George and announced to convert it into a cartography museum.
 The museum thus will showcase the surveying instruments of Sir George, which will include theodolites and baseline bars.